leafo/moonscript/docs/reference.md

 ### Argument Defaults

 It is possible to provide default values for the arguments of a function.
-An argument is determined to be empty if it's value is `nil`.
+An argument is determined to be empty if its value is `nil`.
 Any `nil` arguments that have a default value will be replace before the body of the function is run.

     ```moon